 Some responses might require research and that takes time.
 Set yourself up for success by planning ahead.
 Set aside a few hours to work on your response so that you are not rushing to get it done at the last minute.

 I recommend creating an outline for your response before you post.
 This will help you formulate your thoughts so that your response is clear, concise and well-developed.

 Always find references from the text or outside sources to support your key points.
 This will show your instructor that you have taken the time to think about your response and that you have a strong grasp on the material.

 5. Interact with others

 Don’t do the bare minimum.
 Take the opportunity to engage with your classmates and share your thoughts and questions with others.
 Engaging in discussions allows you to explore different points of view while honing your writing skills.

 These steps have truly helped me become a better writer and improve my participation grades.
-I plan to graduate from Herzing’s medical billing and coding program in August 2020, and I’ve realized that with every challenge I overcome, I am one step closer to my goal.
+I plan to graduate from Herzing’s medical billing program in August 2020, and I’ve realized that with every challenge I overcome, I am one step closer to my goal.